75% of industry supports tougher laws on foreign ownership of UK property

-Claim is made by government as it lays down new laws in parliament to force owners of foreign shell companies to reveal their true identities, and prevent money laundering.
+Claim is made by government as it lays down new laws in parliament to force foreign ownership of UK property to reveal their true identities, and prevent money laundering.

-The government has claimed that three quarters of the property industry agree that new measures announced this week to clamp down on shady foreign companies who own property in the UK will increase transparency and reduce money laundering.
+The government has claimed that three quarters of the property industry agree that new measures announced this week to clamp down on shady foreign ownership of UK property will increase transparency and reduce money laundering.

 The measures contained within new legislation laid down in parliament follow recent investigations by both the National Crime Agency and a parliamentary committee, both of which concluded that the UK’s lack of regulation was enabling billions of pounds to be laundered illegally.

-Those who are behind foreign companies which buy UK property will soon have to reveal their true identities or face up to five years in jail when it becomes illegal to hide behind shell companies when acquiring property in the UK.
+Those who are behind foreign ownership of UK property will soon have to reveal their true identities or face up to five years in jail when it becomes illegal to hide behind shell companies when acquiring property in the UK.
 The government is also to set up a public register detailing the beneficial owners of overseas companies that buy property here.

 Once the new money laundering laws come into effect next year, any foreign company buying or leasing properties in the UK will have to publicly reveal its beneficial owner and register their companies when told to do so.